2016 New York and New Jersey bombings: Discovery of second device

 Following the explosion, officers began a block-by-block search for additional unexploded bombs.
-Several hours later, police received a 9-1-1 call from a resident of West 27th Street who had seen a suspicious-looking package near her home.
+Several hours later, police received a call from a resident of West 27th Street who had seen a suspicious-looking package near her home.
 The device was under a mailbox at West 27th Street between Sixth and Seventh Avenues, four blocks away from the site of the original blast.
-When authorities came to look, two state troopers discovered the pressure cooker bomb concealed in a plastic bag and connected with dark wiring to a mobile phone.
+Two state troopers arrived and discovered the pressure cooker bomb concealed in a plastic bag and connected with dark wiring to a mobile phone.
 The bomb was filled with small bearings or metal BBs.
 The pressure cooker bomb was described as similar to those used in the Boston Marathon bombing.
 The New York City Police Department (NYPD) reported its find of a "possible secondary device" at 11:00 p.m.

 The bomb was removed by an NYPD bomb squad robot.
-The robot placed the bomb in a containment chamber, and the device was driven away at around 2:25 a.m. on September 18.
-Investigators obtained fingerprints and the mobile phone from the device.
-The bomb was driven to the NYPD's Rodman's Neck firing range in the Bronx, where it was rendered safe via a controlled explosion.
+An officer used the robot to place the bomb in a containment chamber, and the device was driven away at around 2:25 a.m. on September 18.
+Investigators obtained fingerprints and a mobile phone from the device.
+The bomb was driven to the NYPD's Rodman's Neck firing range in the Bronx, where it was destroyed via a controlled explosion.
 The devices were to be sent to the FBI Laboratory in Quantico, Virginia, for further inspection.